openenergymonitor/blog/source/_posts/2017-01-04-openevse-build.markdown

 > An EVSE charging station, is a device an electric car (EV) is plugged into to charge.
 It communicates to the car to agree on a charging rate that is the fastest and safest rate both the car and the power supply can support.

+**Update March 17: OpenEnergyMonitor and proud to announce that we are now the UK / Europe reseller for OpenEVSE charging stations, see [OpenEnergyMonitor Online Shop](http://shop.openenergymonitor.com/ev-charge-controllers/).**

+***

 ![openevse leaf]({{site.image_path}}/leaf-openevse.jpg)